 Public dialogue on scanning and surgical innovations in pregnancy

-The basis of this public dialogue project explores the ongoing research from two Wellcome-funded projects co-located in the Centre that use advanced medical imaging to either improve screening and diagnosis of fetal conditions in the womb (iFIND), or to develop surgical interventions to treat specific fetal conditions in the womb (GIFT-Surg).
+The basis of this public dialogue project explored the ongoing research from two Wellcome Trust-funded projects co-located in the Centre that use advanced medical imaging:

-We are working closely with a number of charities, building on existing and creating new partnerships.
-They have provided advice on language, materials as well as helping to recruit participants.
+We worked closely with a number of charities, building on existing partnerships and creating new partnerships.
+They provided key advice on language, materials and support to put in place, as well as helping to recruit participants.

 Training for our researchers